Reece-Reklai/Reece-Reklai/README.md

 ## About Me

-- Backend development is my jam
-- Devops and Cloud infrastructure sparks joy for me
-- Systems engineering fascinates me — optimization is the fun part
+- Systems engineering fascinates me: optimization is the fun part
 - Daily driving **Arch Linux** with **Neovim** and **Ghostty**

 ---